nxtreaming/SupaMCP/docs/kmcp/component_interaction.md

 - Client requests the configuration parser to parse configuration files
 - Configuration parser returns parsing results to the client

+### Client and Profile Manager

+- Client gets server manager from the profile manager
+- Profile manager provides server configurations to the client

+### Profile Manager and Server Manager

+- Profile manager creates and manages server managers for each profile
+- Server manager provides server access to the profile manager

+### Client and Registry

+- Client discovers servers through the registry
+- Registry provides server information to the client

+### Registry and Server Manager

+- Registry adds servers to the server manager
+- Server manager integrates registry-provided servers

+### Tool SDK and KMCP

+- Tool SDK registers tools with KMCP
+- KMCP calls tool callbacks when tools are invoked
+- Tool SDK provides parameter access and result creation helpers

 ## Error Handling